 After that, they had nothing else to offer in exchange for food but their land and their servitude.
 Joseph took all the land for Pharaoh, except for what belonged to the priests, for they received grain allotments from Pharaoh.
 The people were removed to the cities because the land was not fit just then to be farmed.
-He found things there for them to do in the service of Pharaoh, and when the drought was lifted, they went back to farming, surrendering to the state 20% of what they produced.
+Joseph found things there for them to do in the service of Pharaoh, and when the drought was lifted, they went back to farming, surrendering to the state 20% of what they produced.

 Pharaoh and his family were very pleased and grateful for what Joseph did for them.
-Instead of the famine being a huge disaster to the crown, its power and property was increased.
-As long as that dynasty continued, the Israelites were treated well, out of gratitude to the Grand Vizier who had saved Egypt and enriched the dynasty, not only by how he handled the famine, but also with engineering projects and other improvements.
+Instead of the famine being a huge disaster to the crown, its power and property were increased.
+As long as that dynasty continued, the Israelites were treated well, out of gratitude to the Grand Vizier who saved Egypt and enriched the dynasty, not only by how he handled the famine, but also with engineering projects and other improvements.

 Jacob lived another seventeen years, happily enjoying Joseph's company and that of Joseph's wife and sons.
-Potiphera spent some time with him, too, and they had some interesting discussions about the Creator.
+Potiphera spent time with him, too, and they had some interesting discussions about the Creator.
 Jacob was well aware of how the Mysteries originated with the evil Cush and Nimrod and Shinar (Semiramis) in their goal of bringing the world under satan's dominion, having heard it from his grandfather Abraham, so he realized the challenges that Potipher faced in coming to grips with his fears and ambitions.
 He could only pray for him that, before it was too late, Potiphera would choose righteousness and turn to the one true God.

 Jacob adopted Joseph's sons and made them his heirs, which ensured that Joseph would get the double portion.
-Surprisingly, though, it was Judah whom the Lord revealed to him who would be the progenitor of the Messiah, rather than Joseph.
+Surprisingly, though, it was Judah whom the Lord revealed to him would be the progenitor of the Messiah, rather than Joseph.
 He shook his head in wonder that it would be through one of the twins, whom Judah's daughter–in–law had borne him, that the Messiah would come.
 But that was just like God.
-Just as He demonstrated through Joseph's life, He can take the biggest mess, straighten it up, and make something wonderful come out of it.
+Just like He demonstrated through Joseph's life, He can take the biggest mess, straighten it up, and make something wonderful come out of it.

 Click below to read: